Sebastian Masuda: Career

-In 1995, Sebastian opened 6%DOKIDOKI in Ura-Harajuku.
+Masuda was born in Matsudo City, Chiba Prefecture, Japan.
+He began his career in the world of theater and contemporary art, but in 1995, Sebastian opened 6%DOKIDOKI in Ura-Harajuku.
 Celebrities have visited 6%DOKIDOKI, including Conan O'Brien, and clothing and accessories have been worn by BLACKPINK, and Nicki Minaj.

 He was the art director for Kyary Pamyu Pamyu's Pon Pon Pon music video in 2011, which garnered international attention.
-He designed the Kawaii Monster Cafe in Harajuku, which had been a tourist destination, including visits from celebrities Kim Kardashian, singer Dua Lipa and Jenny of K-pop’s Blackpink. and "Miracle Gift Parade" to commemorate the 25th anniversary of the opening of Sanrio Puroland.
+He designed the Kawaii Monster Cafe in Harajuku, which had been a tourist destination, including visits from celebrities Kim Kardashian, singer Dua Lipa and Jennie of K-pop’s Blackpink, Sushidelic in SoHo, Manhattan, New York City, and "Miracle Gift Parade" to commemorate the 25th anniversary of the opening of Sanrio Puroland.

-In 2014, he began his first solo exhibition Colorful Rebellion -Seventh nightmare- in New York.
+In 2014, he began his first solo exhibition Colorful Rebellion -Seventh Nightmare- in New York.